 New members may join the TTF partnership upon agreement of the Steering Committee.
 Countries and organizations must submit their request to the Secretariat.

-Please consult the Terms of Reference of the Teacher Task Force and our How to Join the Teacher Task Force brochure.
+Please consult the Terms of Reference of the Teacher Task Force and contact the TTF Secretariat (teacherstaskforce[at]unesco.org).

-- National Governments represented by designated officials: 91
+- National governments represented by designated officials: 103

-- Intergovernmental Organizations at global, regional or sub-regional levels and UN agencies: 18
+- Intergovernmental organizations at global, regional and subregional levels and United Nations agencies: 20

 Each member of the TTF appoints a focal point to represent their country/organization.
 This focal point is responsible for interactions between the TTF and their respective country/organization.
 An information guide on the role of focal points is available for download.